juicedata/juicefs-csi-driver/docs/en/examples/dynamic-provisioning.md

 ## Prerequisite

-To create the CSI Driver Secret in Kubernetes, the required fields for the community version and the cloud service version are different, as follows:
+To create the CSI Driver `Secret` in Kubernetes, the required fields for the community edition and the cloud service edition are different, as follows:

-### community version
+### Community edition

 Take Amazon S3 as an example: